Tabun oven: Firing

 The top opening is covered and a layer of fuel (usually dried manure) is spread on the outside of the shell and lid.
 Once the fire takes hold, the fuel is covered with a layer of ash.
 The fuel will smolder for hours, usually all night long.
 The smoke also helps in repelling insects and mosquitoes.
-In the process the heat gets stored in the foundation.
+In the process, the heat gets stored in the foundation.
 The amount of fuel varies depending on the amount of baking needed.

 Baking

 When the smoke stops, the lid is removed and chunks of dough are hand flattened and placed directly on the limestones.
 In most ovens, 4 to 5 loaves can be baked at the same time.
-Then the opening is sealed and the fire stoked using the hot embers and ashes.
+Then the opening is sealed and the fire is stoked using the hot embers and ashes.
 When the bread is ready, the lid is removed and the bread taken out.
 The process can be repeated, or other dishes can be baked using metal or pottery trays.
 The bottom of the bread will take the shape of the pebbles or other materials used in constructing the oven floor.
 This baking process is unique and economical and produces aromatic and flavorful food.

-In the larger, fixed baking ovens (tannūr), the flattened dough is applied to the inner-wall of the oven, after the wall is dampened with a wet cloth, allowing for adhesion.
+In the larger, fixed baking ovens (tannūr), the flattened dough is applied to the inner wall of the oven, after the wall is dampened with a wet cloth, allowing for adhesion.
 After baking, the bread is removed.

+Besides bread, it was also traditionally used to cook the chicken used in musakhan.

 Taboon bread

+Taboon bread being prepared on a contemporary taboon, Salfit.

-Taboon bread (خبز طابون) is Levantine flatbread baked in a taboon or tannur clay oven, similar to the various tandoor breads found in many parts of Asia.
+Taboon bread (خبز طابون) is Levantine flatbread baked in a taboon clay oven.
 It is used as a base or wrap in many cuisines, and eaten with different accompaniments.